Revenue Note for Guidance

 The definition of “loan” includes a promissory note and any other agreement or arrangement having a similar effect.

-(2)(a) & (b) Interest on a loan from a connected person to purchase an asset from a connected company is not deductible in computing the profits or gains chargeable to corporation tax under Schedule D. Interest on any form of refinancing such a loan is similarly not deductible.
+(2)(a) & (b) Subject to certain exceptions, interest on a loan from a connected person to purchase an asset from a connected company is not deductible in computing the profits or gains chargeable to corporation tax under Schedule D. Interest on any form of refinancing such a loan is similarly not deductible.

 (3) Interest on a loan to an investing company to acquire a trade, which prior to its acquisition was carried on by a company that was not within the charge to corporation tax, may be deducted in computing an investing company’s profits up to the amount of the profits or gains from the acquired trade which are chargeable to tax under Case I of Schedule D.